singhamjesh/hapi-query-builder/README.md

 # Universal query builder for Hapi.js

 Hapi-query-builder is a Hapi.js plugin.
-It is an ambitious attempt to create a kind of "URL" to "Mongoose query" translator which provides a mongoose query for GET API.
-It provides facilities to the developer to pass query params in URL and get the mongoose query.
+It is an ambitious attempt to create a kind of "URL" to "Mongoose/mongodb query" translator which provides a mongoose/mongodb query for GET API.
+It provides facilities to the developer to pass query params in URL and get the mongoos/mongodb query.

 #### The primary benefits of this plugin (currently) are:

-- Ability to convert directory query params to mongoose get query.
+- Ability to convert directory query params to mongoose/mongodb get query.
-- Supports all get query command of mongoose (like- pagination and populate)
+- Supports all get query command of mongoose/mongodb (like- pagination and populate)
 - Automatically identify where condition and option from query params.
-- You can access mongoose query in request parameter with name "parsedQuery".
+- You can access mongoose/mongodb query in request parameter with name "parsedQuery".
 It is object witch hold where and option keys.
 - For better experience use "mongoose-paginate-v2" npm package.